-The sixth cohort will begin their programme in January 2023.
+The eighth cohort will begin their programme in January 2025.

 Of the total number of studentships funded, half the cohort will be homed at the University of Exeter and the other half at The University of Queensland.
-During the course of the PhD life-span, PhD students will be expected to spend at least 12 months at the host (other) institution; thereby benefiting from the handson expertise, guidance and input of both supervisory teams and associated research groups.
+During the course of the joint PhD programme, PhD students will be expected to spend at least 12 months at the host (other) institution; thereby benefiting from the hands-on expertise, guidance and input of both supervisory teams and associated research groups.